 Adjust Our Driving Style

 This is the tip that has certainly given me the most reward.
 We should be more considered and calm when operating the car’s controls.
 It also pays dividends to give the engine a chance to warm up before using full throttle.
 Steadiness will reduce wear on certain critical parts of the car, like the tyres, brakes or the clutch.
 All these are replaceable, but our aim is to save money, so we should maximise part life.
 As a bonus, steady driving will keep us calmer behind the wheel, and we will see a rise in fuel economy.
-On a trip to France with the wife, I got 42 mpg average.
+On a trip to France with the wife, I got 42 mpg average in the Focus.
 I wasn’t driving very slowly, just smoothly.
 My wife may or may not agree.

 Another matter to consider is how often and how far you drive.
 Shorter distances journeys are not good for either engine or battery.
 I found this out the hard way, when my own battery gave up (admittedly after 11 years of service).
 Batteries use a lot of energy to start a cold engine, and only recover this energy when the car has been running for a while.
 The engine is relatively tight when cold, as it takes time for parts to warm up and for oil to work its way around the moving parts.
 A bit like me only being of any real use to anyone after I’ve had enough tea to warm my entire body.